How is an Amazon EBS io2 Block Express volume different from io1 and io2 volumes?

 • x2iedn

-The price for Amazon EBS volume types depends on storage and IOPS.
+The price for EBS volume types depends on storage and IOPS.
 The price for storage between the volume types is the same.
 However, the price for IOPS varies depending on the number of IOPS that you provision.
-For more information, see Amazon EBS pricing, and choose the AWS Region that you're in from the Region dropdown list.
+For more information, see Amazon EBS pricing, and then choose your AWS Region from the Region dropdown list.

 AWS OFFICIAL